Xrror404/Xrror404/README.md

 # Hi there, I'm Yoga Pramana Syahputra Teguh 👋

 I am an undergraduate student at Institut Sains dan Teknologi Terpadu Surabaya, majoring in Informatics.
-Currently, I’m focused on software engineering projects as I aspire to become a proficient software engineer.
+Currently, I aspire to become a proficient software engineer.

 ## 🔧 Languages, Frameworks, and Tools: